|

 overpayments, specifically including the amount of the overpayment.

-The LSS CSS shall only recoup DWRF overpayments from DWRF awards.
+LSS CSS must only recoup Disabled Workers’ Relief Fund overpayments from Disabled

-Overpayments can be moved to a regular overpayment in the system if the
+Workers’ Relief Fund overpayments can be moved to a regular overpayment in the

-CSS may declare a claimant overpaid if the overpayment is the result of
+LSS CSS may declare an IW/claimant overpaid if the overpayment results from

 continued payments after the effective settlement date.

-CSS shall issue an “Overpayment Created after Settlement” letter to declare the
+LSS CSS will issue an “Overpayment Created after Settlement” letter to declare

-order shall not be issued for an overpayment in these circumstances.
+BWC order will not be issued for an overpayment in these circumstances.

-is a waiver of an overpayment in writing from the Legal Department or AG Order,
+there is a waiver of an overpayment in writing from the Legal Division or AG

-and the source claim of the overpayment is settled, then the LSS CSS shall
+Order, and the source claim of the overpayment is settled, then the LSS CSS

 overpayment from the settlement amount or allow the overpayment to remain.
 The

-LSS CSS shall leave the overpayment on the claims management system for
+LSS CSS will leave the overpayment on the claims management system for

-recoupment at a later date, unless otherwise instructed.
+recoupment at a later date, unless otherwise instructed by a BWC settlement

-CSS shall offset any settlement award by previous lump sum advancements that
+LSS CSS will offset any settlement award by previous lump sum advancements that

-CSS may staff these issues with their supervisor or the Legal Department.
+LSS CSS may staff these issues with their LSS IMS or a BWC settlement attorney.

-CSS shall identify if the IW/claimant is also the employer of record (EOR).
-If
+LSS CSS will identify if the IW/claimant is also the employer of record (EOR).

-so, the LSS CSS shall staff with Employer Services to determine if the
+If so, the LSS CSS will staff with Employer Services to determine if the

 IW/claimant/EOR owes premiums and the amount.

-premiums are identified, the LSS CSS shall contact the IW/claimant/EOR before
+unpaid premiums are identified, the LSS CSS will contact the IW/claimant/EOR

 agreement on deducting the entire unpaid premium amount from the proposed